-To: D ate:
+To: Date:

-·- Parent/or Guardian
+Parent/or Guardian

 Street Address:

-ZIP:

-City/State
+City/State ZIP:

-be notified that copies of the Durant Community School Di, (full legal name of stu
+Please be notified that copies of the Durant Community Se, (full legal name •

-Schoo l District Name Address
+School District Name Address

-upon t he written statement that the student intends to enroll in said school system.
+upon the written statement that the student intends to enro ll in said school system.

-• desire a copy of such records furnished, please check here onable charge will be made for the copies. and return this form to the undersigned.
+If you desire a copy of such records furnished, please chec A reasonable charge will be made for the copies. ek here and return this form to the undersigned.

-believe such records transferred are inaccurate, misleading or ights of the student, you have the right to a hearing to challe
+If you believe such records transferred are inaccurate, mis other rights of the student, you have the right to a hearing

 (Name)

 (Title)